 Why is it called 'Morse Code'?
 This character encoding was devised by Samuel F. B. Morse, the creator of the electric telegraph.
 This 'Morse Code' came in two flavors, in the beginning.
 One was in use by the railroads of America, and is known as 'American Morse Code'.
 And, there was a unified, internationally-used version (adopted by radio operators), now known as the 'International Morse Code'.
 Now, when most people refer to 'Morse Code' or 'CW', they mean, 'International Morse Code.'

 Currently, the most popular use of Morse code is by amateur radio operators, although it is no longer a requirement for amateur licensing in many countries.
 In the professional field, pilots and air traffic controllers are usually familiar with Morse code and require a basic understanding.
 Navigational aids in the field of aviation, such as VORs and NDBs, constantly transmit their identity in Morse code.
 Morse code is designed to be read by humans without a decoding device, making it useful for sending automated digital data in voice channels.
 For emergency signaling, Morse code can be sent by way of improvised sources that can be easily "keyed" on and off, making Morse code one of the most versatile methods of telecommunication in existence.

-From Jim Wades, WB8SIW come the following inforation regarding the origins of the term "continuous wave."
-Here is his abridged version.
+From Jim Wades, WB8SIW comes the following information regarding the origins of the term "continuous wave" (or, "CW").
+Here is his abridged version:

 The first radio transmitters generated RF by discharging a high voltage spark across an L-C resonant circuit, which was coupled to the antenna.
 Each spark discharge across the gap would "ring" the L-C tuned circuit, which would then oscillate at its resonant frequency with decreasing amplitude until the decay was such that oscillation ceased.
 This created a "damped" oscillation analogous to ringing a bell or plucking a guitar string.